 So What’s the Big Difference Between Lead and Top Rope Climbing?

 If you’re an experienced top rope climber, why can’t you jump right into lead climbing?
 Relative to top roping, lead climbing is both technically demanding and mentally challenging–it can be scary!
 And not just for the climber.
 Take the actual climbing out of the equation, and lead belaying is arguably the more challenging position.
 That is because the mechanism/physics of the anchor points relative to the belayer and climber allow for potentially significant falls.
-The more rope or slack between the climber and belayer, the longer the fall.
-Managing risk while lead climbing is a communications task for both the belayer and the climber.
-The climber must be aware of their comfort zone when tired or putting themselves into a risky position.
+The longer the fall, the more rope or slack between the climber and the belayer.
+Managing risk while lead climbing is a communications task for the belayer and the climber.
+The climber must know their comfort zone when tired or putting themselves into a risky position.
 The belayer must ensure communication/attention and know how to manage the rope and its position relative to the wall/first anchor.
-For a belayer, this means you are setting yourself up for the best possible outcome if your climber should fall at any given moment.
+For a belayer, you are setting yourself up for the best possible outcome if your climber falls at any moment.
 The added level of attention, mechanics, and communication required between climber and belayer warrants the added experience before you begin leading climbing.

 We hope you found some helpful and informational tidbits in the article.
 Let us know in the comments what’s holding you back from learning to lead climb/belay.